 Today you will drive to Spitzkoppe, which we think is one of the most beautiful areas in Namibia, consisting of an imposing granite rock formation set in the plains.
 Here you can walk in the area and climb up to Bushman’s Paradise, a small basin tucked between the domes of rock, where you can view the rock paintings done by Bushman of the past and gaze at the amazing view.

 This morning you will be driving to the coastal town of Swakopmund.
 With palm-lined streets, seaside promenades and fine accommodation.
-This is also Namibia's activity centre, here you can do a range of activities, including boat trips, quad biking (on sand dunes), scenic flights (up the skeleton coast), desert tours etc.
+This is also Namibia's activity centre, here you can do a range of activities, including seal excursions, kayak tours, quad biking (on sand dunes), scenic flights (up the skeleton coast), desert tours and more.

 Today you have quite a long drive as you continue south to Sossus Dune Lodge and the magnificent dunes of Sossusvlei.